Reference

 #include <vector>

-The scanned header file, which is the source of the doctests, is always included in the generated test file., using a relative path from the location of the generated test file to the location of the header file.
-To avoid any double definitions, all header files should have header guards or a #pragma once directive.
+Any scanned header file that is the source of doctests is always included in the generated test file, using a relative path from the location of the generated test file to the location of the header file.
+To avoid double definitions, all header files should include a header guard or a #pragma once directive (which they should in any case).

 --dir

-You usually want to collect all the test files into their own directory.
+You can collect all test files into a single directory.
 You can do this with the --dir option:

-This will scan for header files in the include/project/ directory and its subdirectories and use those headers to generate test files.
+doxytest.py --dir doxytests include/project/This will scan the header files in the include/project/ directory for doctests to extract as test programss.
 The script puts the generated test files in the doxytests directory.
 If necessary, the script will create the doxytests directory and error out on failure.

 --prefix